Gautham-Py/Bootcamp_Projects/Tic_Tac_Toe/read_me.txt

-    The board Layout is made using dictionary in which keys will be the location(i.e : top-left,mid-right,etc.) and initialliy it's values will be empty space and then after every move it will change the value according to player's choice of number.
+    The board Layout is made using dictionary in which keys will be the location(i.e : top-left,mid-right,etc.) and initialliy it's values will be empty space and then after every move it will change the value according to player's choosen number.

 **** Future Work ****